githubtraining/design-thinking-intro/responses/welcome-issue.md

 ### Additional Resources

-Design Thinking is a broad topic with application across industry.
+Design Thinking is a broad topic that applies across industry.
 Here are some great resources if you're interested in learning more:

 - [IDEO, the company that popularized Design Thinking](https://designthinking.ideo.com/)
 - [Stanford's 5 phases of Design Thinking](https://dschool-old.stanford.edu/sandbox/groups/designresources/wiki/36873/attachments/74b3d/ModeGuideBOOTCAMP2010L.pdf)